manuelpires/nft-collection-generator/README.md

 There's an example configuration in the `config.js` file, and there's also some pre-defined image layers in the `traits` folder.
 You can test and run this project with that pre-existing configuration to see first how everything works and to see the results.

+### Build your JSON

+Using the automated JSON building script, you can scaffold your JSON file(s) for tweaking in no time at all.
+See ./scripts/build-dir for information on how to use this tool, made by Robbie Bertram of Bertram Technologies.

+Try it out with the default config by running
+'''sh
+npm run build-dir
+'''

 ### Test the configuration

 Test the current configuration in the `config.js` file